LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/test-conversation-assist.md

 <img class="fancyimage" style="width:400px" src="img/agentassisttutorial/incoming_message.png">

-Once connected, you can now test out Agent Assist by conversing with yourself as both the consumer and the agent.
+Once connected, you can now test out Conversation Assist by conversing with yourself as both the consumer and the agent.
 To start, test the phrase “I need some help booking a flight” from your user.
 You will see both the Booking Bot and the Knowledge Base article on booking a flight recommended to your agent to help out your user.

 <img class="fancyimage" style="width:450px" src="img/agentassisttutorial/recommendations_c.png">
 <img class="fancyimage" style="width:800px" src="img/agentassisttutorial/recommendations.png">